 As a member of our plan, an important protection for you is that after you meet any deductibles, you only have to pay your cost sharing amount when you get services covered by our plan.
 We do not allow providers to add additional separate charges, called "balance billing."
-This protection (that you never pay
+This protection (that you never pay more than your cost sharing amount) applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.

-Here is how this protection works:
+Here is how this protection works.

-- If your cost sharing is a copayment (a set amount of dollars, for example, \$15.00), then you pay only that amount for any covered services from an in-network provider. - If your cost sharing is a coinsurance (a percentage of the total charges), then you never pay more than that percentage.
-However, your cost depends on which type of provider you see: - If you obtain covered services from an in-network provider, you pay the coinsurance percentage multiplied by our plan's reimbursement rate, as determined in the contract between the provider and our plan. - If you obtain covered services from an out-of-network provider who participates with Medicare, you pay the coinsurance percentage multiplied by the Medicare payment rate for participating providers. - If you obtain covered services from an out-of-network DME supplier who does not participate with Medicare, then you pay the coinsurance amount multiplied by the total charge of the non-participating provider's bill. - If you obtain services not covered by Medicare but covered by our plan from an out-ofnetwork provider, then you pay the coinsurance amount multiplied by the total charge of the out-of-network provider's bill. - If you see a provider that has opted out of Medicare, you will be responsible for the entire charge.
-An opt-out provider is a provider who is not enrolled with Medicare, either as a Medicare participating provider or a non-participating Medicare provider. - If you believe a provider has "balance billed" you, call Member Services.
+- If your cost sharing is a copayment (a set amount of dollars, for example, \$15.00), then you pay only that amount for any covered services from a network provider. - If your cost sharing is a coinsurance (a percentage of the total charges), then you never pay more than that percentage.
+However, your cost depends on which type of provider you see: - If you receive the covered services from an in-network provider, you pay the coinsurance percentage multiplied by our plan's reimbursement rate, as determined in the contract between the provider and our plan. - If you receive the covered services from an out-of-network provider who participates with Medicare, you pay the coinsurance percentage multiplied by the Medicare payment rate for participating providers.
+Remember, your plan covers services from out-of-network providers only in certain situations, such as emergencies.

+- If you receive covered services from an out-of-network provider who does not participate with Medicare, then you pay the coinsurance percentage multiplied by the Medicare limiting charge for non-participating providers.
+Remember, your plan covers services from out-ofnetwork providers only in certain situations, such as emergencies. - If you receive covered services from an out-of-network DME supplier, who does not participate with Medicare, then you pay the coinsurance amount multiplied by the total charge of the nonparticipating provider's bill.
+Remember, your plan covers services from out-of-network providers only in certain situations, such as emergencies. - If you receive authorized, non-Medicare covered services from an out-of-network provider, then you pay the coinsurance amount multiplied by the total charge of the non-participating provider's bill. - If you believe a provider has "balance billed" you, call Member Services.
 Phone numbers are printed on the back cover of this booklet.